UmarSk2/G28_Project2_2/README.md

 # OS Lab Project 2: Advanced Scheduling Algorithms

 ## 1. Multilevel Feedback Queue (MLFQ)
 The Multilevel Feedback Queue (MLFQ) is a dynamic priority scheduling algorithm designed to balance the needs of interactive and CPU-intensive processes.
-It maintains multiple queues, each with a different time quantum. [cite_start]Processes start at the highest priority and are demoted to lower levels if they exceed their time slice, ensuring short-lived tasks finish quickly without being blocked by longer ones[cite: 54].
+It maintains multiple queues, each with a different time quantum.
+Processes start at the highest priority and are demoted to lower levels if they exceed their time slice, ensuring short-lived tasks finish quickly without being blocked by longer ones.

 ### Sample Input
 ```text